 Bennett's tireless turn earned her the 2012 Drama Desk, Outer Critics Circle, and Theater World Awards, as well as a 2012 Tony Award nomination as Best Actress in a Play.
 Bennett also earned an Olivier Award nomination for her portrayal of Garland in the London production.

-Bennett led a cast that featured 2012 Tony Award nominee Michael Cumpsty (The Constant Wife, Democracy) as Garland's accompanist, Anthony, with Emmy winner Tom Pelphrey ("Guiding Light") as her husband, Mickey Deans, and Jay Russell (Our Town, The Play What I Wrote) in a variety of roles.
+The production will play the West Coast March 12-April 21, 2013, at the Ahmanson Theatre in Los Angeles.
+A post-L.A. tour is in the works, and a film adaptation starring Bennett is being developed.
+Bennett led a cast that featured 2012 Tony Award nominee Michael Cumpsty ( The Constant Wife, Democracy) as Garland's accompanist, Anthony, with Emmy winner Tom Pelphrey ("Guiding Light") as her husband, Mickey Deans, and Jay Russell ( Our Town, The Play What I Wrote) in a variety of roles.

 Music director Jeff Saver led a six-piece on-stage band, backing Bennett throughout the evening with arrangements faithful to Garland's originals.
 Bennett delivered such Garland signatures as "The Man That Got Away," "Come Rain or Come Shine" and "The Trolley Song" during the performance.
 The production received its U.S. debut at the Guthrie Theater in Minneapolis prior to Broadway.